2. Kenny Greene

 16. David Cole

-David Cole was from the legendary group CC music factory in the 90’s.
-He was a songwriter and record producer.
-He died of complications in 1995 at the young age of 32 due to AIDS.
+David Cole was from the legendary group CC music factory in the ’90s.
+He also was a songwriter and record producer.
+He died of complications from spinal meningitis in 1995 at the young age of 32 due to AIDS.
 In fact, Mariah Carey released ‘One Sweet Day’ in memory of David Cole.